okraus/DeepLoc/README.md

 GETTING THE FULL DATA SETS
 --------------------------
-Due to the 150MB size limit on Supplementary Software, this package contains only small subset (datasets_small) of the training and testing data, and not all scripts will run without the missing data.
+The datasets and pretrained models are too large to store in the repository.
+Please download them using instructions below.

 To download and unzip the datasets and pretrained model, please run:

       bash download_datasets.sh

-Otherwise, the datasets are available at:
+Otherwise, the datasets are available at: http://spidey.ccbr.utoronto.ca/~okraus/DeepLoc_full_datasets.zip

-  http://spidey.ccbr.utoronto.ca/~okraus/DeepLoc_full_datasets.zip

-and the pretrained model is available at:
+and the pretrained model is available at: http://spidey.ccbr.utoronto.ca/~okraus/pretrained_DeepLoc.zip

-  http://spidey.ccbr.utoronto.ca/~okraus/pretrained_DeepLoc.zip

-to download the full data sets and include them in the 'datasets' subdirectory.
+include the datasets in the 'datasets' subdirectory.

 TRAINING DeepLoc on Chong et al., 2015 DATA (CELL, doi:10.1016/j.cell.2015.04.051)